lucassuryana/CppND-Capstone-Snake-Game/README.md

 ## Features
 - **Snake Game**: A classic Snake game implemented using C++ and SDL2.
 - **High Score Management**: Tracks and saves high scores using a `high_score_manager` component.
 High scores are stored in a file (`highscores.txt`) and are updated every time the player finishes a game.
 This feature helps keep track of the best scores and adds a competitive edge to the game.
-- **Rule of Five Implementation**: The `Renderer` class implements the Rule of Five, managing resources properly with a destructor, copy constructor, copy assignment operator, move constructor, and move assignment operator.
-It utilizes smart pointers to handle resource management effectively.
-- **Multithreading**: The game uses multithreading to separate game logic and rendering tasks.
-It creates and manages separate threads for updating game state and rendering graphics.
-Synchronization between threads is handled using mutexes to prevent data races and ensure thread safety.

 ## Dependencies for Running Locally